tj-actions/auto-doc/README.md

 GitHub Action that generates beautiful, easy-to-read markdown tables with just a few lines of code.
 Say goodbye to manual table creation and hello to streamlined documentation that's always up-to-date.

+## Features
+- Document custom actions from the `action.yml` file
+- Document reusable workflows by specifying the filename
+- Easy to understand markdown table of all inputs/outputs/secrets.
+- Fast and always up-to-date documentation

 ## Table of Contents

 *   [Usage](#usage)